pubvis-GOSH/project_management/meeting_notes/meetings.md

 ## Artist updates
 - Scheduled a meeting with Dave for the 20th of September at 2pm.
 Just waiting to hear back.

+## GOSH IT updates?
+- Are there any updates from the GOSH IT department?
+- Difficult to make final technology decisions until we have spoken to them.

 # 18.08.2023
 ## Now using a GitHub organisation